secretGeek/today-i-learned-staging/linux/SSH.md

 (Originally I created a long and complex password... but then it was too hard to type.
 I found I could change the passphrase, using PuTTYgen -- I just had to re-save the private key afterwards.)

-## Add your public key to digital ocean...
+## Add your public key to digital ocean

 Go to your profile: https://cloud.digitalocean.com/settings/profile